stevenmburns/chisel-pla/README.md

 ```
 Enter "6" (without the quotes) to see the verilog for the optimized ALU.

-##Install Chisel
+## Install Chisel

 If you need this two work instead Intel, you'll need to do the following steps once:

--- Find a work disk.
-Call it $WORK.
+- Find a work disk.
+Set the environment variable `WORK` to its full path.
 Then issue:

 ```
 mkdir $WORK/.sbt